Trading Electrons: Predicting DART Spread Spikes in ISO Electricity Markets: Performance in NYISO

 \section{Performance in NYISO}

-This section evaluates the empirical performance of the proposed trading strategy when deployed in practice.
-All predictive models, impact parameters, and decision thresholds are fixed based on the calibration and validation samples, and performance is assessed out of sample on NYISO data from 2022--2025.
-In contrast to Section~\ref{sec:scaling-impact}, which focuses on model construction and optimal trade sizing, the results reported here reflect the realized interaction between forecasting accuracy, market impact, and cross-zonal portfolio allocation.
+This section evaluates the performance of the optimal trading strategy developed in Section~\ref{sec:scaling-impact}, and contrasts it with the benchmark unit-size strategies of Section~\ref{benchstrats}.
+While Section~\ref{benchstrats} assessed the predictive performance of the spike-forecasting model under fixed unit-size positions and no price impact, the results reported here reflect the realized interaction between forecasting accuracy, market impact, and cross-zonal portfolio allocation.
+All predictive models, impact parameters, and decision thresholds are fixed based on the calibration and validation samples, and performance is assessed out-of-sample on NYISO data from 2022--2025.

-If the expected return in the validation set 2020--2021 is negative, we do not consider bidding for this zone, since our model was not able to give a successful prediction.
-Table \ref{tab:validation_summary} suggests that we should not consider the North zone about INC predictions and the Long Island zone for the DEC predictions.